xdmushui/partner-center-sdk/develop/partner-center-rest-urls.md

 ms.author: cychua
 ---

-# Partner Center REST URLs
+# Different Partner Center REST URL end points for use in certain countries or regions

 **Applies To**